SeohyunJeong95/EECS2311_TalkBox/README.md

 **TalkBox simulator**

-User interface for Talkbox upon clicking the start option on the configurator.
+The simulator represents what the physical TalkBox device would look like with audio buttons and respective icons for each button.
+The user can switch between the audio sets that they have created and the default one that comes pre-loaded with the configurator.

-** vM Release 1.0 **
+** Final Project Release **

-Please see the vM folder for the TalkBox application.
+Please see releases and download the talkbox zip folder for the TalkBox application.
 Enjoy!

 >**More information :** Check out the [User Manual][1]